-22 Clinically and/or agriculturally useful prophylactic or therapeutic interventions: Includes first or second line prevention and treatment measures or alternative therapeutics used with special populations (e.g., pregnant women and pediatric patients), in the form of vaccines, antibiotics, antivirals, antiparasitics, antibodies, herbicides, fungicides, algaecides, insecticides, etc. Agriculture encompasses all methods of production and management of livestock, crops, vegetation, and soil.
-Therefore useful prophylaxes and therapeutics would include herbicides, fungicides, algaecides, insecticides, rodenticides, etc.
+&lt;sup>26Clinically and/or agriculturally useful prophylactic or therapeutic interventions: Includes first- or second-line prevention and treatment measures or alternative therapeutics used with special populations (e.g., pregnant women and pediatric patients) in the form of vaccines, antibiotics, antivirals, antiparasitics, antibodies, herbicides, fungicides, algaecides, insecticides, etc. "Agriculture" encompasses all methods of production and management of livestock, crops, vegetation, and soil.
+Therefore, useful prophylaxes and therapeutics would include herbicides, fungicides, algaecides, insecticides, rodenticides, etc.